 Editorial criteria and processes

-This document provides an outline of the editorial process involved in publishing a scientific paper (Article or Letter) in Nature, and describes how manuscripts are handled by editors between submission and publication.
+This document provides an outline of the editorial process involved in publishing a scientific paper (Article) in Nature, and describes how manuscripts are handled by editors between submission and publication.

 Criteria for publication

-The criteria for publication of scientific papers (Articles and Letters) in Nature are that they:
+The criteria for publication of scientific papers (Articles) in Nature are that they:

 - report original scientific research (the main results and conclusions must not have been published or submitted elsewhere)

 - reach a conclusion of interest to an interdisciplinary readership.

 Further editorial criteria may be applicable for different kinds of papers, as follows:

 - large dataset papers: should aim to either report a fully comprehensive data set, defined by complete and extensive validation, or provide significant technical advance or scientific insight.